goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-Thank you for sharing the Gemini 1.5 technical report!
-This is a substantial and impressive piece of work that I'm excited to help you explore.

-## High-Level Summary

 This paper introduces **Gemini 1.5 Pro and Gemini 1.5 Flash** - a new generation of multimodal AI models that represent a major leap in **long-context understanding**.
 The standout achievement is extending context windows from the typical 32K-200K tokens to **up to 10 million tokens** across text, images, video, and audio modalities.

 **Key Innovations:**

 - **Architecture**: Gemini 1.5 Pro uses a sparse mixture-of-experts (MoE) Transformer, while Flash is a distilled dense model
 - **Unprecedented Scale**: Can process ~7 million words, 107 hours of audio, or 10.5 hours of video in a single context
 - **Multimodal Excellence**: Near-perfect recall (>99%) on "needle-in-haystack" tasks across all modalities
 - **Practical Capabilities**: Learn new languages from single grammar books, analyze entire codebases, reason over hour-long videos

 **Performance Highlights:**

 - Outperforms Gemini 1.0 Ultra on most benchmarks despite using less training compute
 - Achieves state-of-the-art on many multimodal reasoning tasks
 - Demonstrates remarkable in-context learning (e.g., translating Kalamang, a language with <200 speakers, from documentation alone)